*Note: This article was originally written in 2012 and is the second entry from the original Epik Fails blog series.

 The Gunpowder Plot would become the fuse that would light the powder keg of Europe itself.

-What has been dubbed the Thirty Years War was in fact a combination of feuding countries at war, culminating in one of the biggest. bloodiest, cluster-fucks of all time; some historians say that it was in fact the bloodiest (And I’m sitting there thinking: Were you there?
+What has been dubbed the Thirty Years War was in fact a combination of feuding countries at war, culminating in one of the biggest. bloodiest, cluster %#&@$ of all time; some historians say that it was in fact the bloodiest (And I’m sitting there thinking: Were you there?
 Did you measure the pints yourself?
 But I digress.)
 This massive, continental attempt-at-suicide all started with a pretty funny story called: the Bohemian Revolt. *And yes, it is kind of humorous in a ‘sucks to be them!’ kind of way.

-To start with the Bohemian Protestants didn’t like the way the Catholic Austrian Emperor’s representatives were talking smack to them, so, in the name of political correctness, they decided to chuck them out a window… into a well-placed pile of horse shit.
+To start with the Bohemian Protestants didn’t like the way the Catholic Austrian Emperor’s representatives were talking smack to them, so, in the name of political correctness, they decided to chuck them out a window… into a well-placed pile of horse crap.
 Yes, that is correct, the Thirty Year, European-wide manslaughter fest all started because of some Jackass-like antics.
 And as satisfying as that must have been for the Bohemians, (as they high-fived one another, flicked off the dung-covered arch bishops and fist-bumped their ragtag band of Protestant ‘hippy’ comrades) there is a reason why there’s no such thing as a Bohemia anymore…

-The shit covered Catholic henchmen ran back to tattle-tale to the Pope (Pope Urban VIII), who basically said, “Wipe them out… All of Them.”
+The poo covered Catholic henchmen ran back to tattle-tale to the Pope (Pope Urban VIII), who basically said, “Wipe them out… All of Them.”
 It really would have been better for the Bohemians if the Austrian Empire had atomic warheads and simply nuked them out of existence, because the Bohemian aristocracy was about to be brutally laid to waste regardless.

-Although there was no clear winner at the end of the thirty year conflict that ensued there was, without a doubt, a sure-as-shit loser.
+Although there was no clear winner at the end of the thirty year conflict that ensued there was, without a doubt, a loser.
 I think it’s reasonable to assume, based on what happened next, that the Austrian Emperor lacked any kind of sense of humor, because man did that prank backfire.

 By 1623 there were no Bohemians left in Bohemia, and the Austrian Empire didn’t get the chance to shout ‘In Your Face!’ because by that point the religious war they’d sparked was spreading like a viral infection across the ‘Face’ of Europe.